European Travel Commission

-The European Travel Commission (ETC) is an association of National Tourism Organisations (NTOs) based in Brussels.
-It was created in 1948 to promote Europe as a tourist destination to long-haul markets outside of Europe, originally the US and later Canada, Latin America and Asia-Pacific.
-ETC currently has 33 member NTOs and 14 associate members from the private industry.
+The European Travel Commission (ETC) is an international non-profit association representing the national tourism organizations (NTOs) in Europe and is based in Brussels.
+It was established in 1948 to promote Europe as a tourist destination to long-haul markets outside of Europe; initially the United States, then Canada, Latin America, and Asia-Pacific later on.
+The ETC in 2023 had 36 member NTOs and 12 associate members from the private industry.
 The association aims to raise awareness of the importance of tourism among national European authorities and the general public through sharing best practices and cooperation in market intelligence and promotion.

 Members

-ETC membership comprises 33 National Tourism Organisations (NTOs) from 32 European countries, 7 of which from outside the EU.
-ETC member countries are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, and Switzerland.
+ETC membership comprises 36 National Tourism Organizations (NTOs) from 34 European countries, eight of which are from outside the European Union|EU.
+The ETC member countries are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Switzerland, Turkey, and Ukraine.

-In 2015, ETC launched an associate membership programme extending membership to private organisations and academia to seek cooperation, and support in strengthening the sustainable development of Europe as a tourist destination.
-As of 2019, ETC has 14 associate members: ADARA, Amadeus IT Group S.A., Airbnb, Confcommercio, CrowdRiff Inc., Emirates Airline Company/Emirates Group, Eurail Group G.I.E., Expedia Inc., Global Blue S.A., HiSeas International, Sojern Ltd, Value Retail PLC, Travel Consul, and Welcome Chinese.
+In 2015, the ETC launched an associate membership program extending membership to private organizations and academia; the goal of seeking cooperation and support in strengthening the sustainable development of Europe as a tourist destination.
+As of 2023, ETC has 12 associate members: Airbnb, Crowd Riff Inc., Emirates Airline Company/Emirates Group, Eurail Group G.I.E., Expedia Inc., Global Blue S.A., Hi Seas International, Sojern Ltd., World Travel & Tourism Council (WTTC), Google, The Bicester Collection, and MMGY Global.

 History

-1948–1952: Early Years of ETC
+1948–1952: early years of ETC

 ETC was established in Stalheim, Norway, during an excursion of the 1948 Congress of the International Union of Official Travel Organizations (IUOTO).
 ETC became IUOTO's regional commission for Europe in line with the latter's aim “to promote, in a technical and entirely non-political manner, freedom of travel, so as to strengthen peace and mutual understanding between the nations of the world.”

-Committed to the freedom of travel and private enterprise, ETC did not escape the reality of the early Cold War and cultivated strong ties with the Western camp.
-The 17 original member countries were recipients of aid from the Marshall Plan, and in July 1948 ETC formalised its relationship with the Organization for European Economic Co-operation (OEEC) to supply the OEEC with expert knowledge on tourism matters.
-Recognising the importance of tourism for the economic reconstruction of Europe, the OEEC Executive Committee established a Tourism Committee in February 1949.
+Committed to the freedom of travel and private enterprise, the ETC did not escape the reality of the early Cold War and cultivated strong ties with the Western camp.
+The 17 original member countries were recipients of aid from the Marshall Plan, and in July 1948, the ETC formalized its relationship with the Organization for European Economic Co-operation (OEEC) to supply the OEEC with expert knowledge on tourism matters.
+Recognizing the importance of tourism for the economic reconstruction of Europe, the OEEC Executive Committee established a Tourism Committee in February 1949.